 The Electrical Engineering (EE) department offers a program leading to a Bachelor of Science in Electrical Engineering with Honors.
 This program offers a unique opportunity for qualified undergraduate majors to conduct independent study and research at an advanced level with a faculty mentor, graduate students, and fellow undergraduates.

-- Submit an application, including the thesis proposal, by autumn quarter of senior year signed by the thesis advisor and second reader (one must be a member of the Electrical Engineering faculty).
+- Submit an Undergraduate Honors Program Application, including the thesis proposal, to the Degree Progress Officer via email by autumn quarter of senior year.
+The application must be signed by the thesis advisor and second reader (one must be a member of the Electrical Engineering faculty).

-- Maintain a grade point average of at least 3.5 in Electrical Engineering courses.
+- Maintain a grade point average of at least 3.5 in Electrical Engineering courses or in all courses.

 - Complete at least 10 units of EE 191 or EE 191W with the thesis advisor for a letter grade.
 EE 191 units do not count toward the required 60 units, with the exception of EE 191W if approved to satisfy WIM.

 - Submit one final copy of the honors thesis approved by the thesis advisor and second reader to the EE Degree Progress Officer by May 15.

 - Attend poster and oral presentation held at the end of spring quarter or present in another suitable forum approved by the faculty advisor.